 - Issues Beyond Technical

 DNS Is Not Resolving at All

 And at this stage, I noticed that almost every domain hosted with us is unreachable.
 Our free drag and drop website builder tool are down.
-Both WHM and cPanel is not loading.
+Both WHM and cPanel are not loading.

 BigRock is currently the domain name registrar.
 I have logged in to my domain name registrar’s control panel.
 However, I couldn’t find anything unusual.

-Cloudflare is the DNS Manager, so I then logged in to my Cloudflare Dashboard to check if they do have any resolution issue.
+Cloudflare is the DNS Manager, so I then logged in to my Cloudflare Dashboard to check if they have any resolution issues.
 Everything seems perfect.
 And I became clueless.

-Since this is bizarre behaviour, I had to seek assistance from the cPanel support team.
-And after cPanel support team’s investigation, they backed my assumption.
+Since this is bizarre behavior, I had to seek assistance from the cPanel support team.
+And after the cPanel support team’s investigation, they backed my assumption.
 The domain is not responding at all.
 And to fix this issue, I will have to contact the domain name registrar.

 I logged back to BigRock’s control panel.
 I tried to contact their support department.
-Interestingly, I found that their support system will not accept any new support request during their off-time.
+Interestingly, I found that their support system will not accept any new support requests during their off-time.

 Curious me tried to reach their Support Number, 0824-6614011.
 And the IVR system said their support availability time is 09.00 AM to 08.00 PM IST.

 That means I will have to wait six more hours to let them know that I am facing this issue.